I have been an occupational therapist in Vancouver, Canada for over 20 years.

 The core of my work is applicable to individuals dealing with many different conditions, although I often work with those who have invisible health conditions that aren’t readily apparent to those around them.

 I have worked in multi-disciplinary teams for most of my career with physicians and other allied health professionals, including group and one-to-one education, case management, intake screening, and triage roles.
 I have experience navigating the health system and have a breadth of knowledge of community resources.

 “Occupational therapy is where science, creativity and compassion collide” ~ Jessica Kensky

-My continuing professional development has included advanced CBT for insomnia, motivational interviewing, cognitive rehabilitation, self-management, mindfulness, chronic pain management, as well as shame resilience and wholehearted living based on the research of Brené Brown (if you haven’t seen her TED talk “The Power of Vulnerability” it is definitely worth a watch).
+My continuing professional development has included advanced CBT for insomnia, motivational interviewing, cognitive rehabilitation, self-management, mindfulness, chronic pain management, problem solving therapy, psychotherapeutic group facilitation using simulation, mindful self-compassion (core skills training with Kristin Neff and Chris Germer), as well as shame resilience and wholehearted living based on the research of Brené Brown (if you haven’t seen her TED talk “The Power of Vulnerability” it is definitely worth a watch).
 Becoming a Certified Daring Way™ Facilitator in 2014 has given me a deeper understanding and provided language and context to experiences like vulnerability and shame (or feeling like we are not enough), experienced by all people and common to those with health challenges.

 Wondering if I might be able to help you move forward in your life?
 Please don’t hesitate to get in touch.
 I’m happy to answer any questions you may have.